 Many projectors will come with an internal lamp hour running counter.
 They are actually quite easy to re-set and turn back.
-It’s not just used car salesman that know this trick.
+It’s not just used car salesman that knows this trick.
 What you read on the counter for the lamp life, could actually be completely false and not representative of the true facts.

 That’s not the only thing to look out for though.

 Never, ever, buy a second-hand projector without seeing it working.
 If you are planning on using yours for a backyard movie night, then you might not be able to see it working in the dark.
 If that’s the case, and you can’t see it running in a night-time environment then don’t even consider buying it.